bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Focusing on specific learning needs ensures that your efforts are directed where they are most beneficial.

 - **Pinpoint improvement areas:** Identify specific areas for improvement within your consulting field.
-Conduct self-assessments or seek feedback to determine where you need to focus your learning efforts.
+Use your six-month evaluations to determine where you need to focus your learning efforts.
-- **Set SMART goals:** Create learning objectives that are specific, measurable, achievable, relevant, and time-bound.
-SMART goals provide clear direction and criteria for success.
-- **Align with project needs:** Regularly update your learning goals to reflect the demands of current projects and industry trends.
-This alignment ensures that your skills remain relevant and valuable.
+- **Align with project needs:** Regularly update your learning goals to reflect the demands of current projects.

 Tips and techniques: